moshanATucsd/dx/docs/tenzar-terminal/commands/login/index.md

 <h1 class="title">$ tt login</h1>

 #### Description
-Logs your account into your Tenzar DX organization.
+Logs your account into your organization.

 On macOS, you can also log in through the menu bar Tenzar application.